Purohit1999/CurrencyExchangeCalculator/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the **Modified MIT License**.
+For details, please refer to the [LICENSE](LICENSE) file in this repository.
-Modified MIT License

 Copyright (c) 2024 [Param Purohit]